 Ideally, you should begin to prepare your dossier during your second or third year as Assistant Professor.
-Dossiers are unwieldy documents; preparation requires time and is dependent upon careful documentation of your teaching, research, service and clinical activities over several years.
-Dossier preparation is, therefore, a continuous process, that should begin early, with guidance provided by your chair and mentors.
+Dossiers are unwieldy documents.
+Preparation requires time and is dependent upon careful documentation of your teaching, research, scholarship, service and clinical activities over several years.
+Dossier preparation is, therefore, a continuous process, one that should begin early, with guidance provided by your chair, division or section heads and mentors.